Truth Social: Audience growth

-As of early June 2022, SimilarWeb reported Truth Social's iOS app as ranking #49 in the social networking category of apps on the Apple App Store.
-As of October 2022, the iOS app had sunk to #75 in the social networking category.
+As of early June 2022, SimilarWeb reported Truth Social's iOS app as ranking No. 49 in the social networking category of apps on the Apple App Store.
+As of October 2022, the iOS app had sunk to No. 75 in the social networking category.
+During May 2023, SimilarWebs ranking of the Truth Social iOS app fluctuated wildly, ranging from #18 to No. 153 in the Apple App Store social networking category during that period.